What does tax evasion actually mean for self-employed people?

 Online platforms like eBay, Etsy, and payment processors increasingly share seller information directly with tax authorities.
 Furthermore, HMRC receives tips from the public—a disgruntled customer, employee, or even competitor might report suspicions.

 They compare your income against industry averages.
-If most plumbers in your area report £40,000 but you’re claiming £15,000 while driving a new Range Rover, that raises red flags.
-Random and targeted investigations happen regularly, so relying on “flying under the radar” is a risky strategy.
-Accurate tax returns are crucial, as HMRC regularly reviews them for discrepancies and imposes penalties for late submissions.
+If most plumbers in your area report £40,000 but you're claiming £15,000 while driving a new Range Rover, that raises red flags.
+Random and targeted investigations happen regularly, so relying on "flying under the radar" is a risky strategy.

 What's the difference between a mistake and tax evasion?